fontsource/fontsource/website/PRODUCT.md

 ## Operating Context

 Users browse and filter font families by properties such as language, category, and variable-font support.
-They preview and configure individual families, save browser-local collections, and then install packages, copy generated CSS or CDN snippets, or download font assets.
+They preview and configure individual families, save browser-local collections, assemble configured families in a browser-local font set, and then install packages, copy generated CSS or CDN snippets, or download font assets.

 The website also provides documentation, API reference material, and browser-based font tools.
 The font converter processes TTF, OTF, WOFF, and WOFF2 files locally without uploading them to a server.